 Online HESI Case Studies: Complete PN Collection (2 Year Version)

 Research has shown a cause and effect relationship between attendance and college success.
 Policies for this course are described below:

 1. Because poor attendance is a leading reason for termination from a job in all areas of employment, attendance at all scheduled clinical is expected.

-2. A student who is absent from clinical for more than three (3) days may be dropped from the program by the Program director.
+3. If a student is absent from clinical for more than three (3) days, that student may be dropped from the program by the Program director.
 A student who is absent from clinical without notification to faculty, may be withdrawn from the program by the program director.

-6. Since clinical is such an important component of the VN Program, students are required to attend 100 percent of the scheduled clinical days in any given semester.
-Additional written work will be required if the student is absent from clinical.
+7. Since clinical is such an important component of the VN Program, students are required to attend 100 percent of the scheduled clinical days in any given semester.
+Additional written work will be required if the student is absent from clinical or simulation.
+All make-up assignments required for missed clinical days will be required to meet a 75% or above level.
+Make-up assignments will not count in the calculation of the overall clinical grade.
 Any student who misses any clinical days in a semester may receive an unsatisfactory (U) in the clinical course and be required to repeat both the didactic and clinical courses.
 Absence of the required clinical days necessitates the Standards Committee to review the student‚Äôs performance in the VN Program.
 Students who:

 a.
 Have a 75 test average in the didactic course